 Controls whether the modifier assigns colors to particles, bonds or vector arrows.

-The input particle or bond property to be used for color mapping.
+The input particle property or bond property to be used for color mapping.

-Controls the source range for the linear mapping of property values to the [0,1] unit interval.
+Controls the value range for the linear mapping of input values to the [0,1] interval.

-This option restricts the assignment of colors to selected particles or bonds.
-The existing colors of unselected particles or bonds will be preserved.
+This option restricts the assignment of colors to currently selected particles or bonds.
+The colors of unselected particles or bonds will remain unchanged.

 OVITO uses a red color by default to highlight selected particles in the interactive viewports.
-Since this highlighting would mask the actual color assigned by this modifier, the modifier clears the current selection by default.
-If you need to preserve the current selection for further use down the pipeline, activate this option.
+Since this highlighting would mask the actual colors assigned by this modifier, the modifier clears the current selection by default.
+If you want to preserve the selection, because you want to use it further down the data pipeline, activate this option.